 * Diodow modulation matrix has 16 slots ...
 Tranzistow modulation matrix is much more advanced and has 32 slots where dedicated groups of 4 modulation slots can be run at audio/oversample rate.

 * Diodow has 40+ modulation sources ...
 Tranzistow has almost 500 modulation sources, including audio sources which can be used as modulators.

 * Diodow supports all MIDI controllers, pitch bend and channel aftertouch ...
 Tranzistow supports all MIDI controllers, pitch bend and channel/poly aftertouch.

 * Diodow has 70+ modulation destinations ...
-Tranzistow has 1100+ modulation destinations (even more with Additive+FM/GPU engine), plus additional 36 SyncMod destinations and 100+ FX modulation destinations.
+Tranzistow has over 1200 modulation destinations (even more with Additive+FM/GPU engine), plus over 50 SyncMod destinations and over 200 FX modulation destinations.

 * Diodow supports linear modulation slots only ...
 Tranzistow has linear, exponential, logarithmic, chromatic and many other modulation curves.